-Our CCTV operators monitor around 160 cameras and work 24 hours a day, 365 days a year from a purpose-built control room, and work closely with the Neighbourhood Wardens and the police in an attempt to reduce and prevent crime and disorder throughout the district.
+Our CCTV operators monitor around 160 cameras and work 24 hours a day, 365 days a year from a purpose-built control room, and work closely with the Community Safety Officers and the police in an attempt to reduce and prevent crime and disorder throughout the district.

 We view and capture live incidents, and if required, share information with the police, providing them with the live information they need to despatch a measured response.

 Operators follow strict legislation and adhere to the Information Commissioner's Office Code of Practice (opens in new window) which is government endorsed.

 We also offer local businesses and other authorities a unique opportunity to be a part of our success, ensuring property, work places, schools and the people of Mansfield and surrounding areas are safe.
 We achieve great results monitoring business premises and responding to alarm activations and our high definition cameras provide exceptional quality images should the footage be required for evidential purposes.

 If you are interested in CCTV for your business, please contact us to arrange a visit to our control room for a better insight and understanding of the work we do.

 We are registered as a data controller with the Information Commissioner's Office (registration number: Z7131075).

 Due to Data Protection laws, it is likely that most requests to gain or view footage, will not be permitted.
 This is because we must, as a Data Controller, adhere to various prohibitions within legislation.
 This said, each request will be assessed on a case by case basis.

 If you feel that you have a request that can be sanctioned, you will firstly need to provide MDC with the following in writing: